agile-ts/documentation/docs/main/StyleGuide.md

 │   └── render
 .
 ```
+The `core` is the brain of your application and contains all business logic
+and logic in general that isn't explicitly bound to a UI-Component.
+This outsourcing of our logic makes our code more decoupled,
+portable, and above all, easily testable.

 We use the `core` of a simple TODO application to visually illustrate how such a `core` can be constructed.
-Our todo application has two main [Entities](#📁-entities), which a State Manager like AgileTs should handle.
+Our todo application has two main [entities](#📁-entities), which a State Manager like AgileTs should handle.
 The **User** and of course, the **TODO-Item**.
 These two parts are mapped in our `core`.
 ```js title="TodoList-Core"
 core